nasearle/publishing-build-tools/en/concepts/using-sw-precache-and-sw-toolbox/index.md

 <code>sw-toolbox</code> simplifies the process of intercepting network requests in the service worker and performing some caching strategy with the request/response.

-To use <code>sw-toolbox</code> you define  *routes*  and include them in your service worker.
+To use <code>sw-toolbox</code> you define  <em>*routes*</em>  and include them in your service worker.
 Routes behave like <code>fetch</code> event listeners, but are a more convenient way of creating custom handlers for specific requests.

 Routes look like this: